pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Generating White Noise

 White noise is a type of random signal that has a constant power spectral density with no auto-correlation.
 Randomness can't be programmed, and therefore we can only use pseudo-random number generators in order to approximate white noise.
-A white noise generator function with uniform distribution and 0 mean can be computed in Pinescript as follows :
+A white noise generator function with uniform distribution and 0 mean can be computed in Pine Script as follows :

 ```
 lcg(seed) =>